dotlang/language/README.md

 ```

 ###Validation
 When defining types or functions, you can define validation code/function.
-This is a block which will be executed/evaluated everytime state of the bound variable changes or function is executed.
+This is a block which will be executed/evaluated everytime variable gets a new value or function is executed.
 You can makes sure the data (or function intput/output) is in consistent and valid state.
 `var m: int with {validate_month};`
+`var m: int with validate_month; //same as above`
 Expression will be called with `$` pointing to the new value.
 If the expression evaluates to false, a runtime exception will be thrown.
 `var x: int with {$>10} with {$<100} with { check_value($) };`
 `type x := struct { x: int; y:int; } with { $.x < $.y };`